Five Nights at Freddy's: Sister Location: Endings

 The game has two endings.
 If Mike follows Circus Baby's instructions, he finds all animatronics have been gutted by the Scooper.
 Circus Baby's voice is revealed to be Ennard, an amalgam of the animatronics, who uses the Scooper to eviscerate Mike and disguise itself in his skin.
-The other ending is unlocked if the player defies Circus Baby's instructions by entering a private room, where they must fend off Ennard, angered by the player's defiance, until 6 AM.
+The other ending is unlocked if the player defies Circus Baby's instructions by entering a private room, where they must fend off Ennard, angered by the player's defiance, until 6:00 a.m.
 Afterwards, Mike returns home to find that Ennard has followed him.

 If the player completes the post-death minigame in a certain manner, Circus Baby extends a claw from her stomach and pulls in and kills a girl, presumed to be Elizabeth Afton, whose soul possesses the animatronic.
 Two sets of cutscenes may play if the player completes different modes of the Custom Night.
 If the player survives the hardest difficulty, Ennard abandons Mike's discolored and decomposed body and leaves him near death.
 Meanwhile, if the player completes "Golden Freddy" mode, the cutscenes show the ruins of a burnt-down Fazbear's Fright, where Mike speaks to his father, William Afton, the murderer mentioned in previous games.
 Disfigured and "living in shadows", Mike recounts that William manipulated him into freeing "her", prompting the animatronics to attack him, mistaking him for his father.
 With no other options, Mike resolves to find his father.